YOU ARE EXPLORING

 Residency Program Faculty

-The IU School of Medicine Arnett Family Medicine Residency program is further enhanced by the leadership and expertise of Shellie Coleman, FNP-BC, and Rebecca Hauck, FNP-C.
+The IU School of Medicine Arnett Family Medicine Residency program is further enhanced by the leadership and expertise of two nurse practitioners: Shellie Coleman, FNP-BC, and Rebecca Hauck, FNP-C. The department also has a team of providers from these areas: Behavioral Health; Pharmacy; and Dietary.

 Compensation and Benefits